JacobAdams54/stock_project/documentation/dev-setup.md

-Developer setup & recommendations
+# Developer Setup & Recommendations

-This file summarizes how to get the repo ready for development, how to run tests, and a few recommended small fixes for a smooth team workflow.
+This file summarizes how to get the repo ready for development, how to run tests, and team workflow recommendations.

+> 📘 **For detailed information about development tools, configurations, and recent optimizations, see [dev-tools.md](./dev-tools.md)**

-1. Install dependencies (recommended)
+## 1. Install dependencies (recommended)

 Use a fresh install on a machine with Node 18+ (LTS recommended).
 If you see peer dep conflicts, use the `--legacy-peer-deps` flag or align versions (React 18 is pinned in package.json):